 History from the 50s to NGS

-The contemporaneous development of biopolymer sequencing and the digital computer in the 1950s started a digital revolution in the biosciences.
-Adoption was slow at first: some historians of science, such as Hallam Stevens, have argued that the late adoption of computers in biology was partially due to a fundamental incompatibility between the data generated by biological experiments and data forms that most benefited from computational processing power (1).
-Early biopolymer sequencing in the ‘60s & ‘70s started to shift the nature of biological data toward computational tractability (2).
-This culminated in the advent of the personal computer (PC) and Sanger sequencing in the late 1970s, which led to large amounts of sequence data being generated, stored in databases, and conceptualized within a computational framework (3-5).
+The advent of the personal computer (PC) and Sanger sequencing in the late 1970s led to large amounts of sequence data being generated, stored in databases, and conceptualized within a computational framework (1-4).
 The PC era left its imprint on how sequence data are analyzed.
-In the 1980s communal sequence databases were developed (6, 7), however most investigators worked with data scales that could be transferred to and processed on a local client.
-In the 1990s the rise of the Internet facilitated the sharing of sequence data and analysis techniques began to shift to programs hosted on websites onto which data would then be uploaded and analyzed (8).
-These conditions coupled with the increasing availability of reference genomes for various species, including human, created an ecosystem in which researchers could better query the existing sequencing knowledge base and situate their work within it (1).
+In the 1980s communal sequence databases were developed (5, 6), however most investigators worked with data scales that could be transferred to and processed on a local client.
+In the 1990s the rise of the Internet facilitated the sharing of sequence data and analysis techniques began to shift to programs hosted on websites onto which data would then be uploaded and analyzed (7).
+These conditions coupled with the increasing availability of reference genomes for various species, including human, created an ecosystem in which researchers could better query the existing sequencing knowledge base and situate their work within it (4).

-The next big change occurred in the mid 2000s with the advent of cloud computing and next generation sequencing (NGS), which led to a dramatic increase in the scale of datasets (see box on increase in sequencing) (1, 9).
-This necessitated changes in the storage infrastructure; databases such as the European Nucleotide Archive (10) and the Sequence Read Archive (SRA) (11) were created to store and organize high throughput sequencing data generated for research purposes.
-The SRA has grown significantly since its creation in 2007, now containing almost four petabases approximately half of which are open access (12).
+The most recent big change occurred in the mid 2000s with the advent of cloud computing and next generation sequencing (NGS), which led to a dramatic increase in the scale of datasets (see box on increase in sequencing) (4, 8).
+This necessitated changes in the storage infrastructure; databases such as the European Nucleotide Archive (9) and the Sequence Read Archive (SRA) (10) were created to store and organize high throughput sequencing data generated for research purposes.
+The SRA has grown significantly since its creation in 2007, now containing almost four petabases approximately half of which are open access (11).
 These datasets present a challenge because they are too large for the old sharing and analysis paradigms.
 However recent innovations in computational technologies and approaches, especially the rise of cloud computing, provide promising avenues for handling the vast amounts of sequence data being generated.

 Organizing principles for biocomputing history